Fortescue railway line: History

 FMG originally planned to use the existing railway lines, owned and operated by BHP and Rio Tinto, to develop its Cloud Break mine deposit.
 Lengthy legal battles however forced the company to spend A$2.5 billion to construct its own line.

 Construction on the 280 km line from the Cloud Break mine to the Herb Elliott Port at Port Hedland commenced in November 2006.
 The current network consists of 620 km of track.
 The line was scheduled to be fully operational within 18 months, but a cyclone in March 2007 killed two workers at the project and led to delays.
 The first train from the mine to the port ran on 5 April 2008.
 In December 2012, the line was extended to the new Solomon Mine.

 The journey from mine to port takes approximately five hours, and on average fourteen trains are operated per day.
 The line is open-access, meaning Fortescue is willing to allow other mining companies to use it for their operations.

-BHP & Rio Tinto railway use
+BHP and Rio Tinto railway use

 Before deciding to construct its own line, in June 2004 FMG lodged an application with the National Competition Council of Australia to use part of the Goldsworthy and Mount Newman railways.

 In June 2010, the Australian Competition Tribunal ruled that FMG be granted access to Rio Tinto's Robe River line and BHP's Billiton's Goldsworthy line but not to the busier Hamersley and Mount Newman lines.
 Treasurer Wayne Swan suggested that several advantages would accrue from access to the rail lines by third parties.
 It would increase competition, reduce duplication of infrastructure, and reduce environmental damage.

 Access to the rail networks by third parties is governed by the State Agreements Act.

 In November 2010, BC Iron became the first mining company to access a Pilbara network via a third party agreement.